jfilby/KindredQlooHackathon/docs/install.md

 3. Enable the pgvector extension: `CREATE EXTENSION IF NOT EXISTS vector;`

+## Install packages required by Puppeteer

+This is OS and distro specific.

 ## App setup

 1. Go to the server path and run the env script, e.g. `. scripts/dev.sh`.